 3 Books Like Into the Water

-For more psychological thrillers, check out our discussion guides for The Silent Patient, A Flicker in the Dark and Northern Spy.
-If you are up for more murdering liars, we have discussion guides for the The Paris Apartment, The Guest List and The Maid.
+For more psychological thrillers, start with our list of books similar to The Silent Patient, then check out our discussion guides for The Silent Patient, A Flicker in the Dark and Northern Spy.
+If you are up for more murdering liars, we have discussion guides for the The Paris Apartment, The Guest List, I Have Some Questions for You and The Maid.
 Each of the guides has a synopsis on the top of the article.

 The Winter People, Jennifer McMahon